 Next time I’ll share with you how CRT is contrary to Scripture and the Christian faith.
 But in conclusion, for now I merely want you to be aware of what CRT is about.
-CRT has long ago taken over the minds of academics across disciples from sociology to liberation theology.
-What’s different today is that it’s becoming mainstream, that it’s being pushed, for example, in government school districts via the 1619 Project.
-The 1619 Project curriculum basically teaches our children that America was founded on evil, that our Founders were oppressive racists, that America must undergo a social revolution, a “fundamental change” must take place at any means.
+CRT has long ago taken over the minds of academics across disciples from law to liberation theology.
+What’s different today is that it’s becoming mainstream, that it’s being pushed, for example, in certain progressive government school districts via the 1619 Project.
+The 1619 Project curriculum basically teaches our children that America was founded on evil, that our Founders were oppressive racists, that America must undergo a social revolution, a “fundamental change” must take place by any means.
 (Sound familiar?)
 Let me be very clear: peaceful protest is a civic virtue!!
 What was done to George Floyd was a travesty, a great miscarriage of justice!
 However, rioting and burning and looting are not civic virtues but vices!
-The rioting and burning and looting and the breakdown of law-and-order that we see in the streets of America today are, in part, a deliberate attempt by CRT’s elites and intelligentsia to affect social change in the name of “social justice” based on the post-modern vision of CRT.
-What can we do as Christians?
-Trust God and pray; pray for a spiritual awakening in the church first and America.
-Then vote.
-Hold our elected officials accountable from dog catcher to the highest offices of the land.
-Vote out those who hold to CRT and vote in those who hold to a closer worldview based on the metanarrative of Scripture.
+As Christians, we must be aware of this counterfeit notion of justice and empty philosophy of CRT vs. the biblical notion of justice.
+Next time, I’ll share with you the biblical notion of justice.